schepal/deribit_data_collector/README.md

-# Deribit Data Scraper
+# Deribit Options Downloader
-A library that can be used to download the entire BTC and ETH option chain data on Deribit.
+A package which can download all BTC and ETH option chain data on Deribit.

 ## Example
 ``` python